-Questions 54-60: PROJECT DEVELOPMENT AND SCOPE OF WORK (QUESTIONS 35-60 ARE WORTH 20 POINTS).
-This section asks project sponsors to provide information about the construction work taking place as part of the project.
+Questions 54-59: PROJECT DEVELOPMENT AND SCOPE OF WORK (QUESTIONS 35-59 ARE WORTH 20 POINTS).
+This section asks project sponsors to provide information a bout the construction work taking place as part of the project.

-- Question 54, PROJECT NAME provide a short one-sentence name and include the current phase, if the project is being completed in phases; for example, "Memorial Park Aquatic Center Development, Phase I." The project name will be how the project is referred to on the project agreement, project budget, reimbursement requests, quarterly reports, and inspection reports. - Question 55, IN TWO SENTENCES OR LESS, WHAT IS THE SCOPE OF WORK FOR THIS PROJECT?
-Provide a brief one- to two-sentence description of the project.
-The project scope should be concise but written in such a way that all major components of the project are identified and the purpose of your project is immediately apparent.
-For example, "the Missouriville All-Inclusive Playground project will replace the existing 1980s era playground and surfacing with an all-inclusive playground.
-Major amenities will include a new play structure, swings, pour-in-place surfacing, accessible routes, and parking." - Question 56, WHAT NEW FACILITIES WILL BE CONSTRUCTED AS PART OF THE PROJECT?
-What facilities are being constructed as part of this project? - Question 57, WHAT EXISTING FACILITIES WILL BE RENOVATED OR REPLACED (SPECIFY WHICH) AS PART OF THE PROJECT?
+- Question 54, PROJECT NAME provide a short name and include the current phase, if the project is being completed in phases; for example, "Memorial Park Aquatic Center Development, Phase I." The project name will be how the project is referred to on the project agreement, project budget, reimbursement requests, quarterly reports, and inspection reports. - Question 55, WHAT NEW FACILITIES WILL BE CONSTRUCTED AS PART OF THE PROJECT?
+What facilities are being constructed as part of this project?
+Only discuss new facilities that are being added in the project area. - Question 56, WHAT EXISTING FACILITIES WILL BE RENOVATED OR REPLACED (SPECIFY WHICH) AS PART OF THE PROJECT?

-If this is a renovation project, please indicate what existing facilities will be renovated or replace (specify which) as part of the project.
+If this is a renovation project, please indicate what existing facilities will be renovated or replaced (specify which) as part of the project.
 Indicate when the project was initially constructed and when it was last renovated.
 If the project was constructed or renovated using LWCF funds, please indicate the year(s) and project number(s).
 The project number will be a seven-digit number beginning with the number 29 (29-xxxxx) and can be located on the project agreement.
 Contact GMS staff if you have difficulties determining the project number.

-- Question 58, WHAT GENERAL SITE IMPROVEMENTS (I.E. DEMOLITION, SITE PREPARATION, LANDSCAPING, HABITAT IMPROVEMENTS, ETC.) WILL BE COMPLETED AS PART OF THIS PROJECT? - Please describe what general site improvements will take place as part of the project.
-This includes any demolition, site preparation, landscaping, habitat improvements, or other site improvement activities. - Question 59, WHAT IS THE ANTICIPATED LIFE SPAN OF THE FACILITIES THAT WILL BE FUNDED AS PART OF THIS PROJECT?
-Please tell us what will is the anticipated life span of the facilities that will be funded as part of this project. - Question 60, PROVIDE A DETAILED PROJECT NARRATIVE In the narrative, project sponsors should answer the following questions. - What is being constructed, rehabilitated/repaired and/or acquired?
+- Question 57, WHAT GENERAL SITE IMPROVEMENTS (I.E. DEMOLITION, SITE PREPARATION, LANDSCAPING, HABITAT IMPROVEMENTS, ETC.) WILL BE COMPLETED AS PART OF THIS PROJECT? - Please describe what general site improvements will take place as part of the project.
+This includes any demolition, site preparation, landscaping, habitat improvements, utilities, or other site improvement activities. - Question 58, WHAT IS THE ANTICIPATED LIFE SPAN OF THE FACILITIES THAT WILL BE FUNDED AS PART OF THIS PROJECT? - Please tell us what will is the anticipated life span of the facilities that will be funded as part of this project. - Question 59, PROVIDE A DETAILED PROJECT NARRATIVE In the narrative, project sponsors should answer the following questions. - What is being constructed, rehabilitated/repaired and/or acquired?
 Describe all aspects of the project that this grant will be funding.
 If the project is one phase of a larger project, indicate which phase and what will be accomplished during this phase. - What is the anticipated timeframe of this project, from start to finish?
 Is this project "shovel-ready," where the planning stage is sufficiently advanced enough so that the project can begin as soon as funding is secured?
 Can the project realistically be completed within the required two-year timeframe?

-Questions 61-68: PROJECT NEED (UP TO 10 POINTS) asks the sponsor to describe the need for this project.
-This section is one of the most important sections in the application and is the sponsor's opportunity to convince the internal advisory committee of the project's merit.
+Questions 60-62: PROJECT NEED (UP TO 5 POINTS) asks the sponsor to describe the need for this project.
+This section is the project sponsor's opportunity to demonstrate to the internal advisory committee the project's merit.